 To: Settlement Agents

-We will continue to share information regarding what you can expect when closing a Bank of America loan through announcements such as these.
-Please submit your questions to us at Integrated.Disclosures.Feedback@bankofamerica.com.
-We value your participation in this process, as it will help us all to be better prepared.
+As a reminder, you may submit your questions to us at Integrated.Disclosures.Feedback@bankofamerica.com.
+We will continue to provide answers to your questions and share information regarding what you can expect when closing a Bank of America loan through announcements such as these.

 Thank you for your partnership.

 Key Details from Prior Announcements

 - Bank of America will require the use of Closing Insight™ for all applications taken on or after August 1, 2015.
 All documents, data and information will be exchanged through Closing Insight.
 Registration with Closing Insight should be completed before August 1.
 For more information about Closing Insight, RealEC® Technologies and the registration process for settlement agents, visit their website at www.closinginsight.com.